 - You will wear a compression stocking or bandages over the dressing.
 Your provider will show you how to apply the bandages.

-To help treat a venous ulcer, blood flow to your legs needs to be improved.
+To help treat a venous ulcer, the high pressure in the leg veins needs to be relieved.

 - Wear compression stockings or bandages every day as instructed.
 They help prevent blood from pooling, reduce swelling, help with healing, and reduce pain.